Koto Hiraoka

 Koto Hiraoka (平岡琴, Hiraoka Koto) is a Japanese kickboxer, currently competing in the atomweight division of RISE.
 As of April 2024, she is ranked as the seventh-best women's atomweight kickboxer in the world by Beyond Kickboxing.
+She is the current Knock Out Black Atomweight champion.

 Professional career

 Krush

 Hiraoka made her professional kickboxing debut against the two-time K-1 Challenge tournament winner KANA at Krush 58 on September 12, 2015.
 The bout was contested at 50 kilograms.
 Hiraoka was twice knocked down, prior to being stopped with a right hook near the end of the second round.

 Hiraoka faced Fumina Saito at Krush 62 on January 17, 2016.
 The fight was ruled a majority decision draw.
 Hiraoka next faced Yukari Matsui at Krush 67 on July 18, 2016.
 She won the fight by a first-round technical knockout.
 Hiraoka would extend her win streak to four fights with triumphs over Texas Ayumi at Krush 72 and Ayaka Miyauchi at Krush 76, which earned her a spot in the 2017 Krush Women's Atomweight tournament.
 Hiraoka faced Emi Matsushita at in the semifinal bout of the tournament at Krush 80 on September 8, 2017.
 She lost the fight by unanimous decision.